RogerLiang0725/ResBIM/README.md

 # Introduction of ResBIM dataset
 Welcome to **Res**idential Unit **BIM** dataset (**ResBIM** dataset), this is a totally PUBLIC dataset.

+This dataset is a part of the contributions of our paper titled "Fully automated synthetic BIM dataset generation using a deep learning-based framework" in Automation in Construction.

 ResBIM is a synthetic dataset created by CNN and rule-based algorithms, designed specifically for research in BIM automation and 2D-to-BIM reconstruction.
 The dataset comprises 1000+ paired samples, each consisting of a fully parametric 3D BIM (RVT format) and its corresponding annotated 2D floor plan.

 ## Usage of ResBIM dataset